MichaelCurrin/learn-to-code/en/topics/scripting_languages/Python/data_science.md

 #### Manage Python

-Optionall specify a version of Python to use:
+Optionally specify a version of Python to use:

 ```sh
 $ conda create --name snakes python=3.5